Latent Factor Analysis in Short Panels: Latent factor model and likelihood ratio test

 In our empirics with a large cross-sectional panel of returns for $n$ assets over a short time span with $T$ periods, vectors $y_i$ and $\varepsilon_i$ stack the monthly returns and the idiosyncratic errors of stock $i$.
 Any row vector $f_t' := (f_{t,1},...,f_{t,k})$ of matrix $F$ yields the latent factor values in a given month $t$, and vector $\beta_i$ collects the factor loadings of stock $i$.
-In this finance application, we assume the No-Arbitrage (NA) principle to hold, so that the entries $\mu_t$ in the intercept vector in Equation (\ref{model}) account for the (possibly time-varying) risk-free rate and (possibly non-zero) cross-sectional mean of stock betas.\footnote{ Under NA, the intercept term in the asset return model $y_i = \mu_i + \tilde{F} \tilde \beta_i + \varepsilon_i$ is $\mu_i = r_f + 1_T \nu' \tilde \beta_i$, where $r_f$ is the $T$-dimensional vector whose entries collect the (possibly time-varying) risk-free rates, $\nu = (\nu_1, ..., \nu_k)'$ is a $k$-dimensional vector of parameters, and $1_T$ is a $T$-dimensional vector of ones (see e.g.\ Gagliardini, Ossola and Scaillet (2016)).
+In this finance application, we assume the No-Arbitrage (NA) principle to hold, so that the entries $\mu_t$ in the intercept vector in Equation (\ref{model}) account for the (possibly time-varying) risk-free rate and (possibly non-zero) cross-sectional mean of stock betas.
+Specifically, under NA and assuming that the assets are embedded into a continuous economy, the intercept term in the asset return model $y_i = \mu_i + \tilde{F} \tilde \beta_i + \varepsilon_i$ is $\mu_i = r_f + 1_T \nu' \tilde \beta_i$, where $r_f$ is the $T$-dimensional vector whose entries collect the (possibly time-varying) risk-free rates, $\nu = (\nu_1, ..., \nu_k)'$ is a $k$-dimensional vector of parameters, and $1_T$ is a $T$-dimensional vector of ones (see e.g.\ the derivation in Gagliardini, Ossola and Scaillet (2016) for an Arbitrage Pricing Theory (Ross (1976)) under weak cross-sectional dependence (Chamberlain and Rothschild (1983))).
 We can absorb term $1_T \nu' \tilde \beta_i$ into the systematic part to get $y_i = r_f + F \tilde \beta_i + \varepsilon_i$ with $F = \tilde{F} + 1_T \nu'$.
 It holds irrespective of the latent factors being tradable or not.
 If the factors are tradable, we further have $\nu=0$ from the NA restriction.
-Akin to standard formulation of FA, we recenter the latent effects by subtracting their mean $\tilde \mu_{\tilde \beta}= \frac{1}{n} \sum_{i=1}^n \tilde\beta_i$, to get model (\ref{model}) with $\beta_i = \tilde \beta_i - \tilde \mu_{\tilde \beta}$ and $\mu = r_f + F\tilde \mu_{\tilde \beta}$.} Thus, the linear FA model (\ref{model}) yields $y_{i,t} = \mu_t + f_t'\beta_i + \varepsilon_{i,t}$, that is the standard formulation in asset pricing.
+Akin to standard formulation of FA, we recenter the latent effects by subtracting their mean $\tilde \mu_{\tilde \beta}= \frac{1}{n} \sum_{i=1}^n \tilde\beta_i$, to get model (\ref{model}) with $\beta_i = \tilde \beta_i - \tilde \mu_{\tilde \beta}$ and $\mu = r_f + F\tilde \mu_{\tilde \beta}$.
+Instead, Chamberlain and Rothschild (1983) derive the APT with countably many assets and show that pricing errors $\zeta_i$ are square summable under NA.
+Then, we get $y_i = \mu + 1_T \zeta_i + F \beta_i + \varepsilon_i$ with $\sum_{i=1}^n \zeta_i^2 \leq C$, for all $n$ and a constant $C$.
+Our distributional results on FA estimators and LR test statistic are unaffected by the presence of $\zeta_i$, because we can show that the estimated $T \times T$ covariance matrix of excess returns is unchanged up to terms of order $o_p(n^{-1/2})$.
+If the NA principle is violated, but the elements of the vector $\mu_i$ are constant, i.e., $\mu_i=\alpha_i1_T$ for some scalar $\alpha_i$, then the vector $1_T$ becomes an additional factor in the model.
+In any case, our starting point is the linear FA model in (\ref{model}): $y_{i,t} = \mu_t + f_t'\beta_i + \varepsilon_{i,t}$, that is the standard formulation in asset pricing.
 We cover the Capital Asset Pricing Model (CAPM) when the single latent factor is the excess return of the market portfolio.
-Assumption \ref{Ass1} allows for serial dependence in idiosyncratic errors in the form of martingale difference sequences, like individual GARCH and Stochastic Volatility (SV) processes, as well as weak cross-sectional dependence (see Assumption \ref{Ass2} below).
-It also accommodates common time-varying components in idiosyncratic volatilities by allowing different entries along the diagonal of $V_{\varepsilon}$; see Renault, Van Der Heijden and Werker (2023) for arbitrage pricing in such settings.\footnote{When there is a common random component in idiosyncratic volatilities, we have $V_{\varepsilon} = \underset{n \rightarrow \infty}{plim} \frac{1}{n}\varepsilon \varepsilon'$ by a suitable version of the Law of Large Number (LLN) conditional on the sigma-field generated by this common component.
-With fixed $T$, we treat the sample realizations of the common component in idiosyncratic volatilities as unknown time fixed effects (the diagonal elements of matrix $V_{\varepsilon}$), which yields time heterogeneous distributions for the errors.
-It is how the unconditional expectation in Assumption \ref{Ass1} has to be understood.}